aelbuni/droply-js/README.md

 #JQuery File Uploader
 JQuery responsive chunk uploader plugin, that enables you to drag and drop files, including ajax upload and progress bar.

+## Developed with Love :star::heart::star:

 ### Features
-1- Responsive multi-file uploader
+- Responsive multi-file uploader
-2- Easily filter the file type allowed
+- Easily filter the file type allowed
-3- Server side aware jQuery plugin
+- Server side aware jQuery plugin
-4- CSS3 smooth and modem effects
+- CSS3 smooth and modem effects
-5- More than 15 different options for flexibility
+- More than 15 different options for flexibility
-6- Progress bar, preview file support
+- Progress bar, preview file support
-7- Can be embedded inside forms.
+- Can be embedded inside forms.
 Can generate dynamic inputs with your desired upload-id values.
-8- Drag n drop feature, plus many more
+- Drag n drop feature, plus many more
-9- Support deletion
+- Support deletion

 #HOW CAN DROPLY FIT INTO YOUR PHP PROJECT ?